AI Trail Analysis

 - Stay on marked trail

-- Supervise children closely at the overlook
+- Supervise children near the overlook

-- Tell someone your plans
+- Inform someone of your plans

 Regulations⌄

-- Dogs on leash
+- Dogs must be on leash

 - No littering